marmelab/react-admin/UPGRADE.md

 ## Removed `<DateInput>` `options` props

-Material-ui 1.0 doesn't provide a real data picker, so the `options` prop of the `<DateInput>` is no longer supported.
+Material-ui 1.0 doesn't provide a real date picker, so the `options` prop of the `<DateInput>` is no longer supported.

 ## CSS Classes Changed